etiennebr/rstdocs/Applications/Miscellanous/OSMDownloader.rst

 +-------------+--------------------------+---------------------------------------------+

 **Output vector data**
-Generated output vector data path
+Generated output vector data path.

 **Support image**
-Image used as support to estimate the models
+Image used as support to estimate the models.

 **OSM tag key**
-OSM tag key to extract (highway, building...)
+OSM tag key to extract (highway, building...).

 **OSM tag value**
-OSM tag value to extract (motorway, footway...)
+OSM tag value to extract (motorway, footway...).

 **Elevation management**
 This group of parameters allows to manage elevation values.
 Supported formats are SRTM, DTED or any geotiff.
 DownloadSRTMTiles application could be a useful tool to list/download tiles related to a product.

-- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles
+- **DEM directory:** This parameter allows to select a directory containing Digital Elevation Model tiles.

 - **Geoid File:** Use a geoid grid to get the height above the ellipsoid in case there is no DEM available, no coverage for some points or pixels with no_data in the DEM tiles.
 A version of the geoid can be found on the OTB website (http://hg.orfeo-toolbox.org/OTB-Data/raw-file/404aa6e4b3e0/Input/DEM/egm96.grd).